Actively Recruiting

 - Urgent need for endotracheal intubation

-- Currently on invasive mechanical ventilation
+- Receiving invasive mechanical ventilation

-- Participation in another interventional clinical trial within the last 3 months
+- Participation in another clinical interventional trial within the last 3 months

-- Previous participation in the PROSA trial
+- Previous participation in the PROSA Trial

 AI-Screening